 What is SEO?

-Search Engine Optimization also know as SEO is increasing the traffic of your website engine by organization or unpaid search engine results.
+Search Engine Optimization also known as SEO is increasing the traffic of your website engine by organization or unpaid search engine results.

 What is Shopify SEO?